-The Plan, including each of these provisions, is feasible with respect to the Commonwealth.47 (Malhotra Decl. ¶ 29.)
+Decl. ¶ 29.)
 Confirmation of the Plan is not likely to be followed by the need for further financial reorganization not contemplated in the Plan, and will enable the Commonwealth to provide future public services and remain a viable public entity.
 That is true notwithstanding the fact that, based on the 2021 Fiscal Plan (Debtors Ex.
 10) projections, deficits after debt service are projected to reemerge in approximately FY 2035.
 (Malhotra Decl. ¶ 29.)
 By the time deficits are projected to emerge, the amount of Commonwealth general obligation debt outstanding will only be \$2.1 billion, as compared to pre-petition debt liabilities of \$30.5 billion.
 (Id.)
-The Commonwealth will not likely need further reorganization notwithstanding projected
+The Commonwealth will not likely need further reorganization notwithstanding projected deficits due to a number of factors, including the following: (i) the Plan reduces the Commonwealth's overall debt; (ii) the Plan includes multiple provisions designed to insulate the Commonwealth from downside risks; (iii) the Commonwealth can implement certain reforms the Oversight Board identified that could result in additional liquidity, which could eliminate the projected deficit;48

-47 The Plan remains feasible even accounting for the payment in full of the total of Eminent Domain/Inverse Condemnation Claims asserted to arise out of the Takings Clause.
-See supra ¶¶ 65, 160, 169.
-Based on a review and reconciliation of claims to date, the cost of such Claims is currently estimated to be approximately \$390 million.
+Claims is currently estimated to be approximately \$390 million.
 (See Herriman Sup.
-Decl. ¶ 11.)
+Decl. ¶11.)
 The Debtors have proffered credible evidence to support the conclusion that the Plan would still be feasible because the Commonwealth will have sufficient cash remaining after fulfilling its Effective Date obligations under the Plan to pay such Eminent Domain/Inverse Condemnation Claims, to the extent they are Allowed, in full.
 Additionally, not all Allowed Eminent Domain/Inverse Condemnation Claims will need to be paid out immediately on the Effective Date, as some have not yet been adjudicated.
 (See Debtors Ex.
 30 at 3; Malhotra Sup.
 Decl.
 Ex.
 1; Herriman Sup.
 Decl.; Nov.
 22, 2021, Hr'g Tr.
 15:11-17:20.)